 Airstream, home of the iconic silver bullet, added new space to its Jackson Center, Ohio plant to improve experiences for its team members and customers.
-The expansion will allow the company to continue to grow by increasing production of its travel trailers and number of team members, and consolidate multiple production facilities into one location.
+The expansion allows the company to continue to grow by increasing production of its travel trailers and number of team members, and consolidate multiple production facilities into one location.

-The addition will be mostly steel framed.
+The addition is mostly steel framed.
 Some internal break rooms were built with CMU walls and precast plank roofs to be used as severe weather refuge areas.
 Structural challenges included designing for future flexibility and material handling, and roof supported cranes.
 The team also designed for a 120 ft long joist girder and a two story entrance with clerestory glazing.